The esthete and product designer is the winner of the German Design Award

 Gunther Kleinert product designer & photographer

 Gunther Kleinert speaks to us about good design and questioning consumption

-My personal style is fundamentally reduced, but with occasional and wanted outbursts, sometimes a little louder, sometimes more subtle, often humorous.
+My personal style is basically reduced, but with occasional and deliberate outbursts, sometimes a little louder, sometimes more subtle, often humorous.

 For me, aesthetics is a similarly subjective category as humor.
 I find everything aesthetic that excites my senses and stimulates my mind to think.
 The commonly used concept of "beautiful" does not necessarily have room here.
 For me, luxury is also not material, but rather at the highest level of Maslow's pyramid of needs, self-actualization.

 So I am grateful to have a profession that is both a calling and a passion, in which I can think freely and create in an advertising-oriented manner, where there is also space for developing and pursuing my own art projects.

 The importance of sustainability in product design

 Ideally, product design and sustainability are two sides of the same coin.
 Product / industrial design must take a path at an early stage of product creation that is sustainable, for example through the use of materials that conserve and use resources.

-Here, a small and low-complex example may serve to demonstrate what I mean: my “Tavo” side table was created in the Labs studio.
-The main focus in the planning was on a slowly dying craft, turning.
-As wonderfully poetic as the thought of turning a table completely out of a tree trunk, such a realization would be nonsensical on the other side.
+A small and less complex example may serve here to demonstrate what I mean: My “Tavo” side table was created in Studio Labs.
+The main focus of the planning was on a craft that is unfortunately slowly dying out, turning.
+As wonderfully poetic as the idea of turning a table completely out of a tree trunk may be, such a realization on the other hand would be so nonsensical.

 Design of the modular “Volo” sofa range for Rolf Benz

 I shop more consciously and avoid unnecessarily packaged goods.
-I am a big friend of repairing valuable items.
-That is why I prefer manufacturing companies that not only pursue sustainable concepts with regard to the materials used, material procurement, production and efficient logistics (short delivery routes), but also design their products in such a way that wearing parts are interchangeable.
+I am a big fan of repairing valuable items.
+That is why I prefer manufacturing companies that not only pursue sustainable concepts with regard to the materials used, material procurement, production and efficient logistics (short delivery routes), but also design their products in such a way that wear parts can be replaced.

 Good industrial design is characterized by simplicity and repairability